Popmama.com

-Popmama.com is digital media multi-platform owned by IDN which deals with topics of childcare for Millennial and Gen-Z mothers in Indonesia, from pregnancy until the adolescence.
+Popmama.com is digital media multi-platform owned by IDN which deals with topics of childcare for mothers in Indonesia, from pregnancy until the adolescence.
 Popmama.com has five article categories namely Pregnancy, Baby, Kid, Big Kid, and Life.

 History

 Popmama.com was launched on 19 February 2018 by Winston Utomo and William Utomo, Indonesian entrepreneurs and owners of IDN.

 Events

 Popmama Parenting Academy

 Popmama Parenting Academy is an annual event as a forum for young families in Indonesia to learn about childcare.

 Book

 In 2021, Popmama published an online book Guidance for Pandemic Generation.
 The content of the book is based on research and experience of members of the WAG Popmama community, while some of the experts involved were psychologist Vera Itabiliana Hadiwidjojo and psychologist Rosdiana Setyaningrum, researcher from University of Indonesia, Ni Luh Putu Maitra Agastya, pediatrician from RSPI Puri Indah, and dr. Cynthia Rindang Kusumaningtyas.